JPAC Mission Update

 Reports of JPAC’s mismanagement and dysfunction first surfaced last summer, and have been followed up in recent months.
 In 2013 a Government Accountability Office investigation determined that the Pentagon’s ability to accomplish the accounting operation was “undermined by longstanding leadership weaknesses and a fragmented organizational structure.”
 The report pointed to interagency disputes and overlapping responsibilities among the agencies tasked with the overall mission: JPAC, the Department of Defense POW-Missing Personnel Office, Armed Forces DNA Identification Lab, and Air Force Life Sciences Equipment Lab.
 Investigative journalists have pointed to other problems with JPAC practices and protocol.
 A story that ran last month in Stars and Stripes “Hagel orders shake-up of MIA accounting agencies” tells that Secretary of Defense Chuck Hagel gave the Pentagon thirty days to come up with a plan to restructure the agencies.
 A consolidation of JPAC and the Department of Defense POW-Missing Personnel Office is under consideration, with a possible move of the JPAC command to the mainland.
 March 22, 2014, is the deadline for the plan.

 I trust that whatever the organizational outcome is, the Wake Family DNA samples will be safeguarded and used to account for and identify the remains found on Wake Island.
 Milton Dreyer and his fellows in the Wake 98 deserve our best efforts.
-Here are a few more of their photographs.
+Here are a few more of their photographs, taken from the 1945 “Blue Book” in MK Records, URS Corp.

 2 Comments